rlexa/k8s-docs/k8s-service.md

 ## Ports

-- hint: multiple ports can be exposed
+- hint: multiple ports can be exposed (i.e. multiple `- name: name` sections)
 - hint: ports should have names (see yaml below)
   - the http-web-svc name will work even when containerPort changes